Skip to content

 🎯 Key Takeaways

 • Method overloading = same method name, different parameter list in the same class.
-The compiler picks the right version at compile time — no runtime cost.
+The compiler picks the right version at compile time — no runtime cost, no vtable lookup.

-• Java performs automatic type promotion (byte → short → int → long → float → double) when no exact match exists, which can cause surprising method resolution — always test with the actual types you intend to pass.
+• Java performs automatic type promotion (byte → short → int → long → float → double) when no exact match exists.
+This silently calls a wider overload and is the most common source of subtle production bugs in overloaded APIs — always cast explicitly when numeric overloads exist.

-• Overloading (compile-time polymorphism) and overriding (runtime polymorphism) are completely different concepts.
-Knowing this distinction cold is one of the fastest ways to impress an interviewer on OOP questions.
+• Overloading (compile-time polymorphism) and overriding (runtime polymorphism via vtable) are orthogonal concepts.
+Knowing this distinction precisely — including why each is resolved at its respective phase — is one of the fastest ways to signal strong Java fundamentals in an interview.

 Interview Questions on This Topic

-• QWhat is method overloading in Java, and how does the compiler decide which overloaded version to call at runtime?
+• QWhat is method overloading in Java, and how does the compiler decide which overloaded version to call?JuniorReveal

 • QWhat is the difference between method overloading and method overriding?
-A senior dev once described one as a 'compile-time decision' and the other as a 'runtime decision' — can you explain what that means?
+A senior dev once described one as a 'compile-time decision' and the other as a 'runtime decision' — can you explain what that means and why it matters?Mid-levelReveal

 Frequently Asked Questions